lmapii/practical-zephyr/02_devicetree_basics/readme.md

 - `uart0` is the label of the node `/soc/uart@40002000`,
 - `uart0` is the label of the node `/soc/uart@40028000`.

-> **Note:** Throughout this chapter, we've sometimes refered to _node_ labels as just "labels".
+> **Note:** Throughout this article, we sometimes refer to _node_ labels as just "labels".
 The [devicetree specification][devicetree-spec], however, allows labels to be placed also at other locations, e.g., in front of property values.
 The following is an example where we create a label for the second entry in an `array` value, and for a `string` value:
 >
 > ```dts
 > / {